Bren2010/draft-keytrans/draft-ietf-keytrans-protocol.md

 ## Maximum Lifetime

 A Transparency Log operator MAY define a maximum lifetime for log entries.
-This maximum lifetime MUST be greater than zero.
+This maximum lifetime MUST be greater than zero seconds.
 Log entries which have exceeded their maximum lifetime will simply be skipped in searches, instead of needing to produce a binary ladder.
 This allows the Transparency Log to prune data which is sufficiently old, and is explained in more detail in TODO.

 Whether a log entry has surpassed its maximum lifetime is determined by subtracting the timestamp of the most recent log entry from the timestamp of the